security-alliance/safe-harbor/registry-contracts/README.md

 ## Querying Agreements

-1. Query the `SafeHarborRegistry` contract with the protocol address to get the protocol's `AgreementV1` address.
+1. Query the `SafeHarborRegistry` contract with the protocol address to get the protocol's `AgreementV*` address.
 2. Query the protocol's `Agreement` contract with `getDetails()` to get the address of the structured agreement details.

 Different versions may have different `AgreementDetails` structs.
 All `Agreement` and `SafeHarborRegistry` contracts will include a `version()` method which can be used to infer the `AgreementDetails` structure.